 Most regular Yoga practitioners know that Yoga influences mood, anxiety and energy in a very positive way.
 It does this by helping release any stuck energy or “chi” so that it can move out of the body.

-However, Yoga also fundamentally affects our emotional state at a nervous system and hormonal level, with significant benefits to mood and well being.
+Yoga also fundamentally affects our emotional state at a nervous system and physiological level, with significant benefits to mood and wellbeing.

 Yoga For Depression – The Scientific Evidence